 Auto-Related Commercial Centers shall be located at the intersection of two state or federally designated highways.
-To ensure that the Auto-Related Commercial Centers develop in a planned manner that provides a positive benefit to the community, Auto-Related Commercial Centers shall have a lot length-to-depth ratio of 3:2 and must be a minimum of 20 acres in size.
+To ensure that the Auto-Related Commercial Centers develop in a planned manner that provides a positive benefit to the community, Auto-Related Commercial Centers shall have a lot length-to-depth ratio between 1:1 and 3:2 and must be a minimum of 20 acres in size.